This is a guide covering the best cameras for fashion blogging

 Another Fujifilm X-series camera that made it on our list is the X-T2.
 With a rangefinder design, it is less flashy compared to DSLRs.

-After the release of the X-T3 in the market, the X-T2 became cheaper for a lot of budget conscious photographers.
+After the release of the X-T3 in the market, the X-T2 became a good choice for a lot of budget conscious photographers.
 However, does it mean that it is obsolete especially for shooting models and apparel for fashion photoshoots?

 In fact, it’s the total opposite.
 It’s a good choice for many reasons.